CodeWithSubramani/quvia/Problem_1/solution_brute_force/explanation.md

-# Poison Bottle Detection Algorithm: A Friendly Guide
+# Poison Bottle Detection Algorithm: Brute Force method

-## 🤔 What's This Problem All About?

-Imagine you have a collection of bottles, and some of them contain poison.
-Your job is to figure out which ones are poisoned while using the least number of test subjects (prisoners).
-Sounds tricky, right?
-Let's break it down step by step!

 ---
 ## 🎯 The Challenge

 - You have `N` total bottles.
 - `K` of these bottles are poisoned.
 - Goal: Find the poisoned bottles using the **minimum** number of prisoners.
 ---

-## 🔍 Approach 1: Finding a Single Poisoned Bottle
+## 🔍 Thinking out loud: Single Poisoned Bottle

 ### 🧩 The Binary Encoding Magic